ANL-CESAR/XSBench/README.txt

 Verification Support
 ==============================================================================

-***NOTE*** Verification currently does not provide consistent results between
-           different architectures.
-You may need to tweak the verification scheme when porting to a new language / accelerator.

 XSBench has the ability to verify that consistent and correct results are achieved.
 This mode is enabled by altering the "VERIFY" setting to 'yes' in the makefile, i.e.: